Abstract Keyword in Java

 Explanation:

-• In the above program, we have an abstract class School inside which we have two overloaded abstract methods named display().
+• In the above program, we have an abstract class called School inside, for which we have two overloaded abstract methods named display().

-• In the first display(), the method does not contain parameters, whereas the second one takes one string parameter.
+• The first display() method does not contain parameters, whereas the second one takes one string parameter.

-• Now coming to the driver class OverloadedAbstMethods, we have created an object of Student class which first calls the abstract method, which prints Admission is made.
+• Now, coming to the driver class OverloadedAbstMethods, we have created an object of the Student class, which first calls the abstract method, which prints Admission is made.

-• Then while calling the second display method, we pass string value Alert!
-Please pay the fees, which get assigned to the string variable present in the second display() method, where we get both the strings as output.
+• Then, while calling the second display method, we pass the string value Alert!
+Please pay the fees, which gets assigned to the string variable present in the second display() method, where we get both strings as output.

 Abstract And Final Keywords